GoogleCloudPlatform/professional-services/examples/bq-email-exports/README.md

 # Automated BigQuery Exports via Email

 This serverless solution enables users to regularly send BigQuery export results via email.
-The end users will get a scheduled email with a link to a Google Cloud Storage [signed URL](https://cloud.google.com/storage/docs/access-control/signed-urls), from which they can view query results as a JSON, CSV, or Avro file.
+The end users will get a scheduled email with a link to either a Google Cloud Storage [signed URL](https://cloud.google.com/storage/docs/access-control/signed-urls) or an [unsigned URL](https://cloud.google.com/storage/docs/request-endpoints#cookieauth), from which they can view query results as a JSON, CSV, or Avro file.

+The [signed URL](https://cloud.google.com/storage/docs/access-control/signed-urls) will allow anyone with the link to be able to download the file for a limited time.
+The [unsigned URL](https://cloud.google.com/storage/docs/request-endpoints#cookieauth) will require cookie-based authentication and ask the user to sign in to their Google account to identify themselves.
+The user must have the appropriate [IAM permissions](https://cloud.google.com/storage/docs/access-control) to access the object in Google Cloud Storage.

 The functional steps are listed here: